 The Company has established an organisational structure with clearly defined lines of responsibility, authority limits and accountability aligned to its business and operation requirements and control environment.
 Relevant Board Committees with specific responsibilities delegated by the Board are established to provide oversight governance over the Company's activities.
-The Board Committees are centralised at its immediate holding company, AMB Board level.
-The Board Committees have the authority to examine matters under their terms of reference and report to the Board with their observations and/or recommendations.
-Although specific authority is delegated to the Board Committees, the ultimate responsibility for the decision on all matters, however, lies with the Board.
+The Board Committees for the Company are centralised at its immediate holding company, AMB Board level.
+The Board Committees have the authority to examine matters under their terms of reference and the Board with their observations and/or recommendations.
+Although specific authority is delegated to the Board Committees, the ultimate responsibility for the final decision on all matters, however, lies with the Boards of the Company.